dsfai2020/dsfai2020/README.md

 - 👋 Hi, I’m @dsfai2020
 - 👀 I’m interested in ...
-Enhancing user experiences for video games.
-Building 3rd Party web applications that can help players adapt and improve.
+Building applications that help develop skill and interests.
 - 🌱 I’m currently learning ...
-Gamification implementation with User Interfaces.
+Responsive Design
 - 💞️ I’m looking to collaborate on ...
-React and Python Projects.
+Full Stack/Front End/Back End Projects.
 - 📫 How to reach me ...

 <!---